KoiFresh/KoiFresh/README.md

 printing and 💻 programming, mostly on linux based systems.
 I would highly recommend checking out my personal website 🌎 <https://mayer.sh/> or my latest project 🔔 <https://dieklingel.com/> for more information.
-I really enjoy using emojis, thats wy they are all over my profile.
+I really enjoy using emojis, thats why they are all over my profile.

-If you would like to reach me, you could send me an email to <kai@mayer.sh>.
+If you would like to reach me, you could send me an 📫 email to <kai@mayer.sh>.